ag487/matrix-eigenvectors/theory.md

 While it may seem an idea to take the matrix directly to diagonal form, this is not ideal.
 The reason is that, if we aim for zeros below the subdiagonal, while the reflection affects the first column, it does not affect the first row.
 However, if we aim for zeros below the diagonal, it does affect the first row.
 For the left side multiplication this is fine, but when applied on the right side this has the effect of disturbing the reflection applied to the first column.
 Hence, limit to the subdiagonal.

+These calculations can be checked with jax.scipy.linalg.hessenberg.
+Notice though the eigenvalues might be in a different order, or have opposite sign, given the interaction with the eigenvectors.

 ### 2.1 Householder reflection

 For a Householder reflection, the portion of each column below the diagonal is to be reflected onto a multiple of the basis vector.
 For example, a 4x4 matrix would start with rows 2-4 of column 1.
 This gives a vector x = [ x21 x31 x41 ] using row column indices.
 The objective is to reflect this onto a multiple of the basis vector [ 1 0 0 ].

 Given the symmetry is reflection, both vectors have the same length.
 The multiple of the basis vector must then be equal to the length of vector x.
 For instance, length or norm of vector [ 2 4 4 ] = (2^2 + 2.
 4^2) ^1/2 = 6.
 Then the reflected vector must be 6 times the basis vector = [ 6 0 0 ].
 In summary, vector x is known, so then basis vector times the multiple is known = norm x. b.
-These two vectors are reflected across a hyperplane, which is the sum of the two column vectors = [ 8 4 4 ].
+These two vectors are reflected across a hyperplane, or mirror between the two vectors, which is the sum of the two column vectors = [ 8 4 4 ].

 ### 2.2 Portions parallel & perpendicular